 HOME ABOUT REPORTS CONTACT HELP WANTED

-They assured their peoples that their confrontational policies would never
+They assured their people that their confrontational policies would never lead to war.

 Cemetery for the Battle of the Somme 1916